feelingofcomputing/website/content/member-handbook.md

 ### #two-minute-week

-Once each week, post a 2-minute (max) video explaining your most recent progress on your own Future of Coding project.
+Once each week, post a 2-minute (max) video explaining your most recent progress on your own Feeling of Computing project.
 [Learn More](/two-minute-week)

 ### #random-encounters